Unity-Technologies/MeshSyncDCCPlugins/Readme.md

 - Now that the UnityMeshSync shelf has been added, click on the gear icon to open the settings menu.
 - While "Auto Sync" is checked, any edits to the mesh will automatically be reflected in Unity.
 When Auyo Sync is deactivated, click the  "Manual Sync" button to sync changes.
 - Clicking Sync under Animations causes the timer to advance from the first frame to the final frame while baking the animation and sending it to Unity.
+- The other buttons correspond to their respective manual sync and animation sync functions.

 &nbsp;

-- The other buttons correspond to their respective manual sync and animation sync functions.
-- Polygon mesh, camera, and light sync are supported.
 - Polygon mesh will carry skinning/bones (SkinCluster) and BlendShapes over to Unity as is.
   - MeshSync will attempt to apply any additional deformers, but if there is a SkinCluster before or after them they may not apply correctly.
   - Check "Bake Deformers" to sync the results of applying all deformers.
 This will mostly sync the Mesh on both the Maya and Unity sides, but this will result in loss of Skinning and BlendShape information.
-- Checing "Double Sided" will cause the Mesh to become double-sided on the Unity side
 - Be advised that the negative scale is only partially supported.
   - If XYZ all have negative values, the Mesh will sync properly, however if only one axis has a negative value Unity will treat the Mesh as though every axis has a negative value.
 - Non-polygon shape data such as NURBS is not supported.